Microwave-WYB/boxed/README.md

 result = parse_int("abc")  # Returns Null()
 ```

-By using `Option`, you can write more expressive and safer code, reducing the risk of null pointer exceptions and making your intentions clearer when dealing with values that may or may not be present.
+By using `Option`, you can write more expressive and safer code, reducing the risk of attribute errors when calling optional objects.